Churches, parsonages and convents.

-This section explains the property tax exemption available under the provisions of RCW 84.36.020
+This rule explains the property tax exemption available under the provisions of RCW 84.36.020

 to churches, parsonages, and convents.

 (2) Definitions.
 For purposes of this rule, the following definitions apply:

 (a) "Church purposes" means the use of real and personal property owned by a nonprofit religious organization for religious worship or related administrative, educational, eleemosynary, and social activities.
 This definition is to be broadly construed.
 The term "use" includes real property owned by a nonprofit religious organization upon which a church will be built.